 ChangeDivision

 Code in this section is not enabled in the GUI.
-It was originally accessible from via a currently hidden menu item in the System Menu.
+It was originally accessible from a currently hidden menu item in the System Menu.
 Its purpose was to allow users to switch facilities but it never worked.

 CheckIn

 Code in this section processes an appointment check-in (see K. Check-in Dialog).